SCarcG1/SCarcG1/README.md

 ## Hi there 👋
+Sebastián Cárcamo
+Working on: Uni Projects, and Not Sleeping
 <!--
 **SCarcG1/SCarcG1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.